cloewen8/Dolgeon/README.md

 - Core files will be placed into the root of this repository.
 - Documentation will be in **docs**.
   - **items** - Describes collectable items.
+- Assets will be placed it **assets**.
+  - Images will be created as Aseprite project files.
+  - 3D assets will be made in Blender.

 ## Contributing
 Contributions are welcome!
 As long as: